janeeisenstein/simpl-docs/docs/tutorials/single-player/modelservice.md

 ## Prerequisites

-This part of the tutorial is a continuation of the [Simpl Games API Setup](./games-api.md).
-Please complete that section before continuing.
-Note, this tutorial assumes you are going through this guide on the same Vagrant box you provisioned in the previous step.

 !!! note
-    This tutorial assumes you still have Games API service running (http://localhost:8100/).
+    This tutorial assumes you have [Games API service](../../getting_started/index.md) running (http://localhost:8100/) on a Vagrant box you have provisioned.
 Please open up an additional terminal window before continuing.

 ## Installation